nisarg1604/Hostel_Management_System-Project/README.md

 <img width="1919" height="871" alt="Screenshot 2026-03-26 235816" src="https://github.com/user-attachments/assets/9f4b3b84-6fb9-4c99-a2b7-205cd1393dde" /># 🏠 Hostel Management System

-A web-based Hostel Management System built using Java (JSP/Servlets) and MySQL.
+The Hostel Management System is a web-based application designed to simplify and automate hostel management processes.
+It is developed using Java (JSP/Servlets) following the MVC architecture and uses MySQL as the backend database.

-This project helps manage students, rooms, complaints, gate passes, and fees.
+This system allows students to perform activities such as applying for gate passes, submitting complaints, and viewing fee status.
+On the other hand, administrators can manage student records, allocate rooms, approve or reject requests, and handle complaints.

+The main goal of this project is to reduce manual work, improve efficiency, and provide a centralized system for managing hostel-related operations.

 ## 📌 Features